vipulnaik/diet-exercise-health/events/2026/2026-04-05-onward-digestive-enzymes-experimentation.md

 ### Timing as the key variable

-The timing of digestive enzyme administration relative to meal is important because there are two opposing considerations:
+The timing of digestive enzymes administration relative to meal is important because there are two opposing considerations:

-* Digestive enzyme at the beginning of the meal may suppress the body's own enzyme production, whereas digestive enzyme after meal can act on top of the body's enzyme production, creating the most additive effect.
+* Digestive enzymes at the beginning of the meal may suppress the body's own enzyme production, whereas digestive enzymes after meal can act on top of the body's enzyme production, creating the most additive effect.

-* Digestive enzyme at the beginning of the meal provides protection right from the beginning, significantly reducing the "unprotected window".
-This is particularly relevant for the digestive enzymes that the body doesn't produce in any meaningful quantity at all, some of which are a part of the digestive enzyme supplement.
+* Digestive enzymes at the beginning of the meal provides protection right from the beginning, significantly reducing the "unprotected window".
+This is particularly relevant for the digestive enzymes that the body doesn't produce in any meaningful quantity at all, some of which are a part of the digestive enzymes supplement.

-Beyond timing relative to meal, which meal I have the digestive enzyme with could have some effect: digestive enzyme with the first meal may be partly available for the second meal as well.
+Beyond timing relative to meal, which meal I have the digestive enzyme with could have some effect: digestive enzymes with the first meal may be partly available for the second meal as well.

 ### Gap between administrations